seanreed1111/sql-recipes/recipes.md

 +------------+--------------+-------------+--------------+-------------+
 In the preceding statement, the number of days elapsed and the precipitation running averages can be computed easily using COUNT( ) and AVG( ) because there are no missing days in the table.
 If missing days are allowed, the calculation becomes more compli- cated, because the number of days elapsed for each calculation no longer will be the same as the number of rows.
-You can see this by deleting the rows for the days that had no precipitation to produce a couple of “holes” in the table: mysql> DELETE FROM rainfall WHERE precip = 0;
+You can see this by deleting the rows for the days that had no precipitation to produce a couple of “holes” in the table:
+DELETE FROM rainfall WHERE precip = 0;
-mysql> SELECT date, precip FROM rainfall ORDER BY date;
+SELECT date, precip FROM rainfall ORDER BY date;
 +------------+--------+
 | date  | precip |
 +------------+--------+